lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Follow next steps to deploy this software:

 1. Get the latest version of the compiled code from here: https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/speedgoat/speedgoatmanagerbinaries
+2. Change the ip address setting to become the windows machine's ip address
-2. Paste it to the windows machine
+3. Paste it to the windows machine

 TMA Centos
 ----------